Cumminsville Killer: Alma Steinigewig

-On November 3, the body of 18-year-old Alma Steinigewig, a highly-respected telephone operator who also sang in her local Episcopal Church choir, was found in a vacant lot at the Spring Grove Cemetery, near Winton Place, by a street car conductor.
+On November 3, the body of 18-year-old Alma Steinigewig, a highly respected telephone operator who also sang in her local Episcopal Church choir, was found in a vacant lot at the Spring Grove Cemetery, near Winton Place, by a street car conductor.
 Steinigewig's head had been bashed in with a club, her eyes wide open, some teeth missing, and her face was in a pool of blood.
 In her hand, she held a transfer ticket.
 A bloody trail indicated that her corpse had been dragged into the open field, apparently by a large man, as noted by the footprints left behind, which were from heavy boots.

 The day before, Steinigewig left her office and was telephoned by her boyfriend, who offered to pick her up.
 However, Steinigewig replied that she had been to a dance and was tired, simply wanting to return home and lay down in bed.
 She was observed boarding the street car with a man, as told by conductor Frank Limie, who he claimed often rode alongside her.
 It is suspected that she had been attacked while waiting for another car at Winton and was clubbed from behind, not having enough time to react.

 Assaults

-During his initial 1904 murder spree, the killer also unsuccessfully attacked several other women, who later gave descriptions of their attacker.
+During his initial 1904 murder spree, the killer also attacked several other women, who later gave descriptions of their attacker.
 After failing multiple times to kill another victim, the killer ceased activity for six years.
 The cases are the following: